OCA/stock-logistics-workflow/sale_stock_picking_backorder_policy/README.rst

 Usage
 =====

+To set a customer's backorder policy:

+1. Open the contact form and go to the *Sales & Purchase* tab.
+2. Set a *Sale Backorder Policy* (Ask, Always or Never).
+It is shared with the contact's delivery addresses.

-On a sale order, the *Backorder Policy* is set by default from the customer (or delivery address) and can be adjusted manually before confirmation.
+On a sale order, the *Backorder Policy* is set by default from the delivery address and can be adjusted manually before confirmation.

 When the order is confirmed, the policy is carried over to the deliveries it generates, including multi-step routes.
 On validation of a